BP-TPSE-Projektgruppe-80/NaPyTau/docs/docs/gui/model/Color.md

-# Class: Color
+# Color

-A enumeration of hexcodes which represent certain colors used in the Napytau design.
+An enumeration of hex codes which represent certain colors used in the Napytau design.